spacemeshos/go-spacemesh/activation_service_poc/docs/README.md

 // TODO check the link to the releases @pigmej
 2. Extract the archive and copy the config files (*.json)
 3. Run the binary or binaries using the same commands specified in the docker-compose file.

+### Why the config is that big?

+The actual differences to the default config are pretty minimal.

+The most important are addition of `"node-service-address": "http://0.0.0.0:9099"` in the `main` section, and the definition of `"grpc-local-services": ["smeshing_identities_v2alpha1"]` in the `api` section.